 - To explore under-collected regions of Nepal to increase our knowledge of the country's plants

 Volume 3 (Magnoliaceae to Rosaceae) was published in 2011.

 Volume 4 (Leguminosae to Sapindaceae) is in preparation, with Japan as the Editorial Centre.

 Volume 7 (Boraginaceae to Acanthaceae) is in preparation, with UK as the Editorial Centre.

 Volume 4 (Araceae to Orchidaceae) is in preparation, with Nepal as the Editorial Centre.

 Dr Mark Watson - Editor in Chief

 Dr Bhaskar Adhikari - Researcher

-For information on our work in Nepal, please see the Plants of Nepal website.
+For information on our work in Nepal, please see the Flora of Nepal website.